What is intrinsic and extrinsic motivation, and how does gamification trigger these two psychological responses?

 Gamification inspires intrinsic motivation by helping learners see the progress they’re making.
 Gamification helps make the small steps you’re taking towards a bigger goal more clear.
 When you know that little-by-little you’re becoming the person you want to be, that’s powerfully motivating.

 2) Levels Make Progress Easy to See

-The Academy LMS comes fully fueled with Levels.
+Growth Engineering LMS comes fully fueled with Levels.
 When an employee begins their journey on an LMS, they’ll start at level 1.
-The Academy LMS lets you tailor the titles of your levels so they reflect your industry or what you’re studying.
+Growth Engineering LMS lets you tailor the titles of your levels so they reflect your industry or what you’re studying.
 Levels are a great way to ignite intrinsic motivation.